Lanceshi2/GetSFTestCoverage/Readme.md

 After the process is completed.
 You can view the results by clicking Open result page button.

+## Contributors ##

+Tony White (Tony.White@smsmt.com) has developed the engine part of the code, which gets the code coverage and generates result csv and html file.

 ## License ##
 MIT